88lexd/lexd-solutions/aws-wordpress/3-app-configuration/lets-encrypt-cron-img/README.md

 }
 ```

-To allow VS Code to start debugging, the following snippet must exist in the source code.
+To allow VS Code to start debugging, the following snippet must exist in the source code

+Note: On VS Code, Start Debugging (F5) on `main.py` in ./src
 ```
 # Example code only, but you get the point that we need to use 'debugpy'
 import debugpy